 The advanced settings of EWWW really let you customize the plugin for your specific site and for your unique workflow.
-Settings marked with an asterisk (*) are unavailable or unnecessary when using the API.
+Settings marked with an asterisk (*) have been moved to the Overrides section.

 Optipng optimization level*